The Future is Automation (With Human Brilliance)

 So what does all this mean?
 Should we be taking a gamble and automating everything in order to allow us the freedom to experiment – or do we stay cautious and avoid automated solutions for fear of mistakes?
 Unfortunately, the answer is not black and white.

 We cannot simply dismiss automation due to the huge advantages that it can deliver when executed well, and likewise we cannot rely solely on automation when in its current form it cannot understand the full nuances of an account.
-A successful PPC campaign should strike a balance; combining technically excellent automation with human brilliance.
+Successful PPC management should strike a balance; combining technically excellent automation with human brilliance.